Audit Layer

 NodeRegistry Address: 0x1e1802b2807FfE7fF22dCa24E8ff7d30a3a8150c

 Node Registration is set up on the blockchain.
 It maintains a transparent list of all active Truebit Verify Nodes.
-Registered nodes can participate in the computation of a task's solution if selected.
+Registered nodes can participate in the computation of a task solution if selected.

-When a node registers on the Node Registration Ledger, its unique Ethereum (ETH) address is added to the NodeRegistry smart contract's storage; similarly before the shutdown, it needs to de-register to ensure a graceful shutdown.
+When a node is registered on the Node Registration Ledger, its unique Ethereum (ETH) address is added to the NodeRegistry smart contract's storage; similarly before the shutdown, it needs to de-register to ensure a graceful shutdown.

-The NodeRegistry is an EVM-compatible smart contract manages the list of active nodes within the Node Registration Ledger.
+The NodeRegistry is an EVM-compatible smart contract and it manages the list of active nodes within the Node Registration Ledger.
 Each position on the list contains one registered Node Address.

 Task Registry Smart Contract